-As private midwives both Siobhan and Sarah are able to offer you an individualised service leading to a satisfying childbirth experience.
+As a private midwife Sarah is able to offer you an individualised service leading to a satisfying childbirth experience.
 Research has shown that qualities of a ‘good birth’ depend upon one midwife following each woman throughout her care, developing a trusting relationship on a one to one basis (Freeman and Griew, 2007).